 This accelerated pulse wave was found to fall into 7 distinct types which are numbered 1 to 7 with 1 being a healthy heart and 7 being a heart and vascular system in the poorest condition.

 Then there are 3 metrics which have a bar graph to show if they are in range or not.

-Level Analysis: This shows what percentage of the total heartbeats fell into which wavetype.
+Level Analysis: This shows what percentage of the total heartbeats fell into which wave type.
 This gives a more in depth look.
-The report below shows that the person is a Type 1 (most healthy), but with 39.6% of heartbeats falling in Type 2.
-So improvement is possible for this patient.
+The report shown has almost all heartbeats as type 1 – a close to perfect score.

 (The Max Pulse Test measures Heart Rate Variability and gives an analysis)